CCB Directory

 First and foremost, recipients use their LWR Quilts to shield against the cold and rain, and for warm bedding.
 But their versatility also makes Quilts useful as simple tents, floor coverings, or a wrap to hold a baby on a mother’s back.

-St. John’s Women make and send near a hundred quilts each year.
+St. John’s Women make and send over 200 quilts each year.
 You can help by donating fabric, cutting, sewing, or tying knots.
 They meet to tie and finish quilts every Thursday morning from 9:00 a.m. to noon in the Fellowship Hall.
 Enter the church at door #10 on the corner of Poplar and third street.

 LWR Quilts